 - 25. The parties acknowledge, understand, and agree that the United States Probation Office is not a party to or bound by this agreement.
 The United States Probation Office will make its own recommendations to the sentencing court. - 26.
-The parties acknowledge, understand, and agree that the defendant may not move to withdraw the guilty plea solely as a result of the sentence imposed by the court, but does retain the right to do so should the Court not follow the stipulated sentence recommendation.
+The parties acknowledge, understand, and agree that the defendant may not move to withdraw the guilty plea solely as a result of the sentence imposed by the court.